 Baccalaureate Service, Commencement Service and Conferring of Degrees:

 The Baccalaureate service will take place in All Saints’ Chapel on Saturday, May 12.
 Graduates process in and a speaker (to be announced later) addresses the graduates during this service.
 There are no tickets required for this service and seats are offered on a first come, first served basis, until the chapel is filled to capacity.
 Nearby Guerry Auditorium will be available for overflow seating or for those who prefer to watch the service there.
 It will be live-streamed and shown on a large theater screen.

 The Commencement service will be held on Sunday, May 13 and will also take place in All Saints’ Chapel followed by the Conferring of Degrees outside in the Quad.
-Graduates and members of the faculty will process in to the chapel, while ALL other guests will gather in the Celebration Tent on the Quad.
+Graduates and members of the faculty will process in to the chapel, while ALL other guests will gather on the Quad.
 No guests will be permitted in to All Saints’ chapel during the service.
 Guests will be seated in the Quad and will watch the service on jumbo monitors.
 The conferring of degrees will follow the service and graduates and faculty members will move outside for that part of the service.

 NEW this year